autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to click the back arrow to route back to the previous page.

-- Reasoning for IMPOSSIBLE: We decided that this requirement isn't necessary becuase users can just use their browser's back arrow to swipe of their touch pad.
+- Reasoning for IMPOSSIBLE: We decided that this requirement isn't necessary because users can just use their browser's back arrow to swipe of their touch pad.

 60. **COMPLETE** The system must allow the user to enter a title for their post, including letters and numbers with a maximum of 50 characters.